yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at sfvermeulen@gmail.com

 ## <a id="release-notes"></a>Release Notes

+3.9 (Feb 7, 2016)
+- Added a lot more error checking when using the ToSingle bindings.
+It will no longer allow mixing different ToSingle types
+- Fixed ToSingleGameObject and ToSingleMonoBehaviour to allow multiple bindings to the same result
+- Made it easier to construct SceneCompositionRoot objects dynamically
+- Added untyped versions of BindIFactory.ToFactory method
+- Removed the ability warn on missing ITickable/IInitializbale bindings
+- Added a bunch of integration tests
+- Reorganized folder structure

 3.8 (Feb 4, 2016)
 - Changed back to only initializing the GlobalCompositionRoot when starting a scene with a SceneCompositionRoot rather than always starting it in every scene